lnschroeder/github-pages-playground/README.md

 # github-pages-playground
-See Entity Relationship diagram at the (GitHub Page of this repo)[https://lnschroeder.github.io/github-pages-playground/].
+See Entity Relationship diagram at the [GitHub Page of this repo](https://lnschroeder.github.io/github-pages-playground/).

 ```mermaid
   graph TD;